Should I get FOX DSC Adjusters?

 Adjust High Speed Compression Last:

--Tighten high speed compression until big bump performance is acceptable
+• Tighten the high speed compression until the performance on big bumps is acceptable.

--When low speed knob is near fully closed this can act like a fine adjustment
+• When the low speed knob is near fully closed, it can act like a fine adjustment for more precise tuning.

--High speed compression clicks can be difficult to make due to a stiff adjuster
+• High speed compression clicks can be difficult to make due to the stiff adjuster, so be sure to apply steady pressure when making changes.

 DSC Tech Tips:

--It is normal for the DSC’s to remain all the way open on street tunes, so you can compensate for added weight.
+• It’s normal for the DSC adjusters to remain fully open on street tunes, as this allows you to compensate for added weight.

--If your vehicle is too stiff and the adjusters are all the way open, it may be necessary to revalve the main piston.
+• If your vehicle feels too stiff with the adjusters fully open, it may be necessary to revalve the main piston for better performance.

--If your vehicle is too soft with adjusters near the fully closed setting, it may be necessary to revalve the main piston.
+• If your vehicle feels too soft with the adjusters near the fully closed setting, you may also need to revalve the main piston to achieve the desired balance.

 How do Fox DSC Adjusters actually work?